All images © by Roberto Piperno, owner of the domain. Write to romapip@quipo.it.

 the façade was redesigned in the XIXth century.

-the back shows the defensive purpose of the building which is also referred to as Castello Colonna.
+the back shows the defensive purpose of the building which is usually referred to as Castello Colonna.

 (left) Courtyard of Palazzo Colonna with inscription celebrating Cardinal Girolamo Colonna also as "dux et princeps";